brettz9/webappfind/docs/TO-DOS.md

         (option to get the same tab or new tabs for them?); option to push to all open windows in different manner so can notify user of updates but not change focus, etc.
+    1. Bake in a new command-line option to open into whatever the *current tab* is opened to
     1. Allow command line to specify (or let WebAppFind determine according to some permutation of the file path) the *exact window* and possibly Panorama group and/or pinned status into which the web app with